programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

       - ../../../fylr-plugins/fylr_example
     urls:
       - https://github.com/programmfabrik/fylr-plugin-formula-columns/releases/download/v0.1.2/fylr-plugin-formula-columns.zip
+    # default defines the generic default for new plugins.
+Plugins are new when they are inserted into the database.
+    default:
+      enabled: false
+      update_policy: "automatic"
     # defaults is a map setting defaults for the plugin registration.
     # This is configured as map with the plugin name as key.
     defaults: